manatki/manatki/docs/HKDderivation.md

   ).mapK(funK(s => FieldInfo(s)))
 ```

-We desire that all `HKDInfo` and `TraverseK` would be derived by some macro, preferrably using macro-annotations
+We desire that all `HKDInfo` and `TraverseK` would be derived by some macro, preferably using macro-annotations

 ## Utility typeclasses

-Magnolia is great for simple cases, but it's internal mechanics is too advanced to support automatic derivation, while we'd like to support only semi-automatic.
+Magnolia is great for simple cases, but its internal mechanics are too advanced to support automatic derivation, while we'd like to support only semi-automatic.
 Magnolia has several shortcomings:

-- Each derivation requires exactly the same typeclass for each field type
+- Each derivation requires the same typeclass for each field type
 - There is no ability not to require typeclass instance, based on the annotation
-- It has no ability to support higher kinded types
+- It cannot support higher kinded types
 - It has some issues with cross-recursive data types
-- It provide some typesafety, but it's limited and most of useful typeclasses requires unsafe uperations on `Any` instances
+- It provides some type safety, but it's limited and most of the useful typeclasses require unsafe operations on `Any` instances

 Hence we decide to provide alternative derivation mechanics, exploiting HKD ability to describe itself.